jdcrecur/swagger-chunk/README.md

-    -i, --input [path]             The relative path to the input file -D, --destination [path]       Path to the target -d, --destination_name [name]  Base name of the file -V, --Version [version]        The version of the file added to the file name as a suffix, defaults to the version set in the swagger file, if not then the package.json version, else an error is thrown.
+    -i, --input [path]             The relative path to the input file -D, --destination [path]       Path to the target -d, --destination_name [name]  Base name of the file -h, --host_replacement [name]  (swagger2 specific only) A host name string to replace the one found in the source -e, --extension [ext]          The output extension, defaults to the output format if not provided.
-    -e, --extension [ext]          The output extension, defaults to the output format if not provided.
+    -x, --exclude_version
-    --init                         Inject a skeleton yml structure to the current directory named /src, package.json scripts as well as the build folder with gitignore.
+    -c, --clean_leaf               This will strip all trailing "," from all values --init                         Inject a skeleton yml structure to the current directory named /src/...
     -h, --help                     output usage information

 ```